isthereto/docs/docs/installation/quick-install.md

 ├── public/
 ├── vendor/
 ├── README.md
-├── composer.json
+├── composer.json.dist
-└── composer.lock
+└── composer.lock.dist
 ```

 These are the folders that contain all of the Bolt code, resources and other
 files.
 Most of them are placed outside of the so-called web root.
 Only the
-folder `public/` needs to be accessible in the browser.
+'public' folder needs to be accessible in the browser.
+After the first
+installation this folder is named  `public/` but as you read on, you will see
+that you can rename it to `www/` or whatever your web server requires.

 To do this, configure your webserver to use the `public/` folder as the
 web root.
 For more information about this, see the pages on configuring